The Evolution of the Database to a Big Data Analytics Platform

 Today, organizations need to analyze massive volumes of data — structured, semi-structured, and unstructured — at unprecedented speed and with a more advanced analytics approach.

-HP Vertica Analytics Platform: No Limits, No Compromises
+HP Vertica Analytics SQL Platform: No Limits, No Compromises

 queries run 50-1,000x faster